yoyz/picoloop/README.md

 file named dataP<%d>T<%d>.pic store information about saved pattern.
 This file will be created when you store file in the "L/S" menu.
-The old "data.pic" which contain all patern was removed.

 # DEBUG